tsiyuk/CS-SJTU/CS149/Dynamic Search/README.md

-## Assignment for Chapter 9 Dynamic Search
+## Assignment for Chapter 9 Dynamic Search Table

 ### Binary Search Tree
 * 9-1 check if every node in the BST satisfies the discipline of the BST